13 Things Starbucks Employees Won’t Tell You

 Don’t waste a single drop of that good stuff!

 Blogger Joanna Faith Williams tells Reader’s Digest she couldn’t help but noticing something curious every time she ordered a frappucino: “The extra bit of my drink that didn’t fit in my grande cup would just be washed down the drain!”
 Williams came up with the following hack: “Order a grande in a venti cup.
 I get it all.
 It reduces waste.
 It seriously works, and it’s a win-win!”
 Ponzar seconds this but notes that befriending the barista and being a good tipper has meant that she often doesn’t even have to ask.
+Those Starbucks frappuccinos may be delicious, by the way, but you’re best off drinking them rarely or never for this reason.

 Go for a short

 You won’t see it on the menu, but you can always order a “short” size, according to health and wellness expert (and Starbucks super-fan) Caleb Backe.
 It’s a smaller and less-expensive size with a decent hit of caffeine, Backe promises.
+Smaller sizes might save you from these things that happen to your body when you drink coffee every day.

 A babyccino is a cappuccino minus the espresso—in other words, frothy steamed milk.
 You might even be able to get it for free, although that’s not official policy.
 Backe and registered dietician and nutritionist Vanessa Rissetto both give the drink a thumbs up for your kid since it’s just milk with no sugar or caffeine.